fyxiao/Ask-WolframAlpha/README.md

 ## Ask WolframAlpha

 A Chrome extension for WolframAlpha.
-Everything is done within the pop-up window.
+You can get it from the Chrome Web Store [here](https://chrome.google.com/webstore/detail/askwolframalpha/jnmbecdhoccgaogbdpplgihigghfhedi?hl=en&gl=US).